rdmpage/bhl-piwg-stats/Update.md

   , EntityID INTEGER
   , DOI TEXT
   , CreationDate TEXT
-  , unpaywall INTEGER
 );

 CREATE INDEX "doi_doi" ON doi(DOI COLLATE BINARY ASC);
 ```

-Typically this schema will be created by simply importing the TSV file, but you then have to add the `unpaywall` column.
+Typically this schema will be created by simply importing the TSV file.

 ## OpenCitation